The star of the show! Yellow-headed Picathartes Photo: Paul French

 In the evenings we’ll stay out until dark to look for Greyish Eagle Owl, African Scops and possibly Northern White-faced Owls, Freckled Nightjar and Long-tailed Nightjars.
 In some years Standard-winged Nightjars are also present.
 During the heat of the day there will be time for a swim and cool down in the pool, easily the best place to watch raptors drifting overhead from Bateleur, Martial, Wahlberg’s and Tawny Eagles to Palm-nut, White-headed and African White-backed Vultures all possible.
 Nights at Mole.

-Day 18: This morning we’ll return to Atewa to climb the trail at a much slower pace, stopping to search for those species we bypassed yesterday and trying to fill in any last-minute gaps on our list.
+Day 17: This morning we’ll return to Atewa to climb the trail at a much slower pace, stopping to search for those species we bypassed yesterday and trying to fill in any last-minute gaps on our list.
 Red-chested Owlet is present here, as is Chocolate-backed Kingfisher, Western Bronze-naped Pigeon and Brown, Blackcap and Puvel’s Illadopsis.
-We’ll then head back for a late lunch at our hotel, followed by an opportunity for a shower and final packing before an evening transfer to Accra airport, where the tour concludes.
+We’ll then head back to our hotel for a late lunch followed by an opportunity for a shower and final packing before an evening transfer to Accra airport, where the tour concludes.